 With dedicated offices in every key market, your global reach in the last decade has become the envy of a lot of other labels.
 How hard was it to establish your company abroad?

 “It’s taken us the last fifteen years really to establish ourselves as a global business.
-First of all, we set up in America nearly fifteen years ago now, we lost a lot of money for quite a long period of time, but that has come very good recently.
-Following that, we have set up our own operations in different shapes and sizes, but always our operations, in pretty much every music market of significance.
+First of all, we set up in America nearly twenty years ago now, we lost a lot of money for quite a long period of time, but that has come very good recently, and in 2013 for us to achieve two USA number one albums with Vampire Weekend and Queens of the Stone Age, with the National and Atoms for Peace also in the top three, all within three months, was quite something.
+Following that, we set up our own operations in different shapes and sizes, but always our operations, in pretty much every music market of significance.
 That has been very beneficial to us as it allows us to have people in each market that are our people.
 This is preferable as it’s us spending our own money, making our own judgements and taking our own risks, rather than having to persuade other people to do that for us.
 I think this makes us unique; we have the global infrastructure a major has, but on a much smaller, more dedicated scale and that’s something no other independent in the world can offer.
-It allows us to operate in a global marketplace, which has been accelerated with growth of the internet, and the development of the EU.”
+It allows us to operate in a global marketplace, which has been accelerated with growth of the internet, and the development of the EU.
+The web has allowed a cottage industry such as ourselves to have global reach.”

-You recently celebrated your first release topping the US Billboard chart.
-How proud a moment was that you?
+When you celebrated your first release topping the US Billboard chart with the second Vampire Weekend album, how proud a moment was that for you?

 “To reach Number One in the US on our own for the first time was a magic moment frankly…and since we manage our own digital, and sell direct to ‘mom and pop’ stores, we’d actually have been number one completely through our own efforts.
 At this point it feels more natural than a surprise, and we regularly hit high spots in the album charts, which we never did a few years ago, except through sub-licences.”